 After you are done celebrating the new award and funding partnership, it is key to your long-term success as a grant seeking organization that you consistently accept, document and process your grant award.
-Having a grant acceptance policy and related procedure in place is a surefire way to ensure consistency in your actions.
+Having grant acceptance policies and related procedure in place is a surefire way to ensure consistency in your actions.

 Here are some initial steps to help get your own customized grant acceptance policies started:

-- If partial funding was awarded, before providing the contract/award paperwork to your Executive Director for signature, you must first determine if your organization will still able to achieve the anticipated goals and objectives of the proposed project with the partial funding.
+- If partial funding was awarded, before providing the contract/award paperwork to your Executive Director for signature, you must first determine if your organization will still be able to achieve the anticipated goals and objectives of the proposed project with the partial funding.
 Contact the Executive Director regarding the partial award in order to discuss the ramifications of partial funding and how to determine the effect on the program.